chrisfcarroll/Azure-VM-Run/README.md

 # In More Detail

 Azure offers two approaches to cloud ML:
 1. A [managed service](https://azure.microsoft.com/en-gb/services/machine-learning/) with a “devops” style dashboard that can e.g. gather metrics from your training runs.
 2. Or, just a plain [virtual machine](https://azure.microsoft.com/en-gb/services/virtual-machines/data-science-virtual-machines/).
 (Well, plainish: it runs X-windows so you can connect to it as a graphical workstation, not just by command line).

 ## 1. Using Azure's managed infrastructure for ML training

 - You can use the script to the very end, or just use parts of it.
 - The script defaults to `computetarget size = NC6` which is the cheapset VM size with a GPU
+- The script will find an [AzureML curated environment](https://github.com/chrisfcarroll/Azure-az-ml-cli-QuickStart/blob/master/helpful-examples/All%20ML%20Curated%20Environments%20Summary%20as%20at%20September%202020.md) for you if you type part of the name, e.g. Scikit

 #### Resources created